 The base was officially opened in September, 1920, under the command of Commander F.C.
 Darley RN.
 The idea of using it as a Fleet Base was soon abandoned and it became known as Flinders Naval Depot in 1921.
 The Depot was commissioned HMAS Cerberus on 1 April that year.

-Royal Colours were first presented to HMAS Cerberus by His Majesty King George V in 1927.
+Royal Colours were first presented to HMAS Cerberus, on behalf of His Majesty King George V, by the then Governor General the Right Hon.
+John Lawrence Baird, 1st Baron Stonehaven, GCMG,DSO, PC, JP, DL, in 1927.
 They were the first Royal Colours to be presented to an Australian Naval Unit.
 The Queen's Royal Colours were presented in 1954 by His Royal Highness The Duke of Edinburgh.
 Royal Colours incorporating the Southern Cross were later presented by Governor General Lord Casey in 1968.
 The present Royal Colours were presented by Her Majesty Queen Elizabeth II in 1986.

 In 1930, during a period of Naval retrenchment, the Royal Australian Naval College moved from Jervis Bay to HMAS Cerberus, where it remained until 1958 when it returned to Jervis Bay.